Feline Hyperesthesia Syndrome

 Does Feline Hyperesthesia affect all cats?

-Feline Hyperesthesia can affect all breeds of cat, although it tends to be more common in Siamese, Burmese, Persian and Abyssinian cats.
-Cornell University has noted that Siamese cats tend to have a genetic disposition, and so affected cats shouldn’t be bred.
+Feline Hyperesthesia can affect all breeds of cat, although it tends to be more common in Siamese, Burmese, Persian, and Abyssinian cats.
+Cornell University has noted that Siamese cats tend to have a genetic disposition, so affected cats shouldn’t be bred.

 Is Feline Hyperesthesia painful?